lit/lit.dev/packages/lit-dev-content/site/docs/getting-started.md

 </div>

-To browse the bundles, go to <https://cdn.jsdelivr.net/gh/lit/dist/> and use the dropdown menu to choose a version.
+To browse the bundles, go to <https://cdn.jsdelivr.net/gh/lit/dist/> and use the dropdown menu to go to the page for a particular version.
+On that page, there will be a directory for each type of bundle available for that version.
 There are two types of bundles:

 <dl class="params">
   <dt class="paramName">core</dt>